Neuroszima/QPolandGlobalHackaton_2024_submission/README.md

     long as you have something to jump over

 In terms of high overview of the project, basic information about different modules in this projects is contained in the Youtube video attached to the submission.
+This project uses and expands on knowledge gained during QBronze and QNickel quantum certifications and workshops

 youtube link to submission presentation: https://youtu.be/fJQyK3DR-xs